 Arthur J. Bauernfeind College of Business Early Business Education Outreach

 The Arthur J. Bauernfeind College of Business provides a number of opportunities for high school students.
 Some of the key programs in our outreach to area high schools are described below.
-Join our e-mail list to receive updates of our outreach programs or contact:

 Project Leadership is an interactive leadership workshop for high school students led by Murray State University faculty and staff in conjunction with the Office of Recruitment and the Arthur J. Bauernfeind College of Business.
 Students will have the opportunity to attend various interest sessions, enjoy lunch on campus and interact with other student leaders from the area.